pdffiller/Fetch/README.md

 # Fetch

-Fetch is a library for reading email and attachments, primarily using the POP and IMAP protocols.
+A library focused on reading emails and attachments, primarily using the POP and IMAP protocols.

 ## Installing